losparviero/Lastfm-Telegram-Bot/README.md

 1. Clone git repo.
 2. Run ```npm i``` in project folder.
 This will install the required dependencies.
-3. Populate .env file with bot token & API key.
+3. Populate .env file with bot token & API credentials.

 #### Bot token can be obtained from @BotFather.

-#### API key can be obtained from Last.fm.
+#### API credentials can be obtained from Last.fm.

 4. Run ```node bot``` to start the bot.